Cyclone Wasa–Arthur: Meteorological history

-Wasa subsequently approached the Society Islands of Manuae and Motu One, before it passed within 60 km of Maupihaa and 125 km of Maupiti during December 10.
+Wasa subsequently approached the Society Islands of Manuae and Motu One, before it passed within 60 km of Maupihaa and 125 km of Maupiti during 10 December.
 During the next day, the system started to weaken as it approached the Austral Islands and passed about 300 km to the southwest of Tahiti.
-The system subsequently continued to move south-eastwards and passed about 70 km to the northeast of Rurutu, before it directly passed over Tubuai during December 12.
+The system subsequently continued to move south-eastwards and passed about 70 km to the northeast of Rurutu, before it directly passed over Tubuai on 12 December.
 After Wasa had passed over Tubuai, the FMS reported that Wasa had weakened below tropical cyclone strength and degenerated into a depression.
 Over the next day, gale-force winds persisted within the depression's southeastern quadrant, as it moved towards the east-northeast and into warmer waters near the Tuamotu Islands.
-During December 13, the NWOC issued their final warning on the system, before the FMS reported during the next day that Wasa had regenerated into a tropical cyclone.
+By 13 December, the NWOC issued their final warning on the system, before the FMS reported during the next day that Wasa had regenerated into a tropical cyclone.
 However, for convenience, operational purposes and to avoid any potential confusion among recipients of the warnings, the FMS decided to rename the system: Arthur.
-During December 14, Wasa-Arthur passed about 80 nmi to the north-northwest of the atoll: Mururoa, while the FMS reported that winds associated with the system had increased to marginal storm force with winds of 50 kn.
-Over the next day, Wasa-Arthur maintained its intensity as it moved north-eastwards through the northern islands of the Acteon Group, before the NWOC classified the system as Tropical Cyclone 08P during December 15.
-Wasa-Arthur subsequently started to gradually weaken as it turned eastwards, before the FMS and the NWOC reported that it had degenerated into a depression during December 17.
-The system was last noted during December 18, while it was located about 890 km to the southeast of Papeete in French Polynesia.
+During 14 December, Wasa-Arthur passed about 80 nmi to the north-northwest of the atoll: Mururoa, while the FMS reported that winds associated with the system had increased to marginal storm force with winds of 50 kn.
+Over the next day, Wasa-Arthur maintained its intensity as it moved north-eastwards through the northern islands of the Acteon Group, before the NWOC classified the system as Tropical Cyclone 08P during 15 December.
+Wasa-Arthur subsequently started to gradually weaken as it turned eastwards, before the FMS and the NWOC reported that it had degenerated into a depression on 17 December.
+The system was last noted the next day, while it was located about 890 km to the southeast of Papeete in French Polynesia.